Danielle Pathak

 Meet Danielle

-She completed a certificate in Spiritual Direction in 2013 from Sustainable Faith, took on additional training in Family Systems work, and most recently added a certificate in Spiritual Formation and Leadership in 2020 from the Transforming Center in Chicago, IL.
+She is a trained spiritual director (Sustainable Faith, 2013) with additional training in Family Systems theory and a certificate in Spiritual Formation and Leadership (Transforming Center, Chicago, 2020).

 Read more